scipp/scipp/DataSetDocker/ReadMe.md

 ip = docker-machine ip $(docker-machine active)
 ```

-# To access the jupyter notebook in your browser type:
+# To access the jupyter notebook:

+In your browser type:
 ```
 <ip>:8888
 ```
+In the home folder there is a notebook `update_examples` which can be
+used for loading the "fresh" examples from github by executing it:
+open the notebook; press `shift+enter`.
+Examples are located in `work/examples`.